-People aren’t the only creatures to wreck havoc at night.
+People aren’t the only creatures to wreak havoc at night.
 In both urban and more rural settings, critters often find a way into your trash, yard or even attic and can cause significant harm to your property.
-But when motion-sensor lights are installed, racoons and their furry friends, will often depart before taking refuge, preventing more serious damage.
+But when motion-sensor lights are installed, raccoons and their furry friends will often depart before taking refuge, preventing more serious damage.

 Time to Improve Home Security?

 Are you ready to experience what new exterior lighting system can provide?
 Enhanced safety, convenience and peace of mind are just some of the advantages gained by installing a new security lighting system.
 The installation process is fast, typically one day, when you set an appointment in advance.